-Following payment of this deposit, with the correct supporting documentation, a receipt will be issued by the Student Finance Office against such payment, which can be presented in support of a visa application.
+Following payment of the deposit, and the provision of the required supporting documentation, a receipt will be issued by the Student Finance Office against such payment, which can be presented in support of a visa application.

-If the visa application is successful, but the student chooses not to accept his/her place at the University, the deposit will not be refunded.
-The deposit will only be refunded if the student fails to obtain entry clearance from the UK immigration authorities to enter the UK as a student to undertake study at Queen's University.
+If the visa application is successful, but the student chooses not to accept a place at the University, the deposit will only be refunded in particular circumstances, as set out in the Terms and Conditions for 2021 Entry (available at www.qub.ac.uk/Study/TermsandConditions/), or if the student fails to obtain entry clearance from the UK immigration authorities to enter the UK as a student to undertake study at the University.